 I’m Joan Concilio.
-I’m 33, and I work full-time as a web development and design specialist for the research department of Penn State College of Medicine at Hershey Medical Center, as well as holding down several freelance jobs.
+I work full-time as a web development and design specialist for the research mission of Penn State College of Medicine at Hershey Medical Center, as well as holding down several freelance jobs.
 I’m a first-degree black belt in tae kwon do, and in my “free” time – wait, what’s that? – I’m a grad student, reader and artist.

 This is Sarah’s dad, Chris Otto.
-He’s 45 and has been a newspaper editor for most of his life (currently, he leads the sports department for Lancaster Newspapers), but his passion is ephemerology – the study of old books and papers.
+He has been a newspaper editor for most of his life (currently, he leads the sports department for LNP), but his passion is ephemerology – the study of old books and papers.
 His blog, Papergreat, is an AMAZING look into that topic.
 Chris is an awesome unschool dad and a huge part of what makes Sarah’s life great.

 Meet Sarah Otto, the star of the show.
-She’s 16, more or less a high school junior, and until February 2012 was a student at our local public school.
-She is an incredibly kind young lady who loves animals and her family (sometimes in that order), James Bond, Arnold Schwarzenegger, fairy tales, art, video games, alpacas, and organizing things.
+She’s 17, more or less a high school junior, and until February 2012 was a student at our local public school.
+She is an incredibly kind young lady who loves animals and her family (sometimes in that order), The Walking Dead, Arnold Schwarzenegger, fairy tales, art, theater, video games, alpacas, and organizing things.
 (You can read more about her educational journey here and here.)

-My mom, whose name is also Joan Concilio, but who is more affectionately known as Sarah’s “Mommom,” also lives with us.
-She is an incredible lady who just marked her 80th birthday and who only in recent years retired as a church administrative assistant.
+My mom, whose name is also Joan Concilio, but who is more often known as Sarah’s “Mommom,” also lives with us.
+She is an incredible lady who just marked her 80th birthday a couple of years ago, and who only in recent years retired as a church administrative assistant.
 She started and leads a Stephen Ministry program at her church and loves to read, bake and sew.
 She’s who I wanna be when I grow up.